richarcb/TTK4145-Sanntidsprogrammering/driver/README.md

-#Driver
+# Driver

 This module contains hardware driver code necessary for communication between elevators at the lab and our written code.
-The driver code lets us manage the elevator's behaviour.
+The driver code lets us manage the elevator's behaviour such as motor direction, lights, etc.